Wholefood Soulfood Kitchen

 Notes

-• Whisking: Make sure you carefully whisk your dry as well as wet ingredients without over-stirring.
+• Don't overmix: Make sure you carefully incorporate your wet ingredients into your dry ingredients.
 Small lumps are fine!

 Nutrition